JuanNicolasMendozaRoncancio/Convex-Clustering-Project/README.md

 |
 |-- Papers
 |     |
-|     |-- Here you'll find the papers related to the project
+|     |-- Here you'll find the papers and draft related to the project
 |
 |
 |